top of page

 Maya Fuji (b.
 1988 Kanazawa, Japan) is a self taught artist who shifted careers midway through her MBA program to pursue her passion in visual arts and painting.
 Fuji immigrated to Berkeley, CA at an early age, and spent her early years spending time back and forth between Kanazawa and Berkeley.
 She currently lives and works out of San Francisco.

 Fuji has had solo and duo exhibitions at Charlie James Gallery (CA), YOD Gallery (Osaka), and Glass Rice Gallery (CA).
 Recent group exhibitions include Marjorie Barrick Museum (NV), Asia Society (TX), Crocker Art Museum (CA) The Hole (NY), and Tiro Al Blanco (Mexico).
 Fuji’s work is in the permanent collection of the Crocker Art Museum, and has been featured in publications such as KQED Arts, 48 Hills, New American Paintings, Friend Of The Artist, Artmaze Mag, Metal Magazine, It’s Nice That, and Immigrantly Podcast.
 Awards include the Headlands Center For The Arts Tournesol Award, Fleishhaker Foundation Eureka Fellow, Innovate Grant, and the SFAC Artist Grant.
-She was nominated for the SFMoMA SECA Award in 2023, and participated in residencies at Wassaic Projects and Virginia Center For The Creative Arts.
+She has participated in residencies at Fountainhead Residency, Wassaic Projects, and Virginia Center For The Creative Arts.
 She is currently represented by Charlie James Gallery in Los Angeles.

 STATEMENT

-Fuji investigates the mythological animism of the Tsukumogami and Yaoyorozu No Kami, highlighting the dualistic nature of her cultural experiences.
-While Tsukumogami are household objects that obtain a spirit over a century (first depicted in the Hyakkiyakō Emaki scrolls of the Muromachi period around 1336~1573), Yaoyorozu No Kami are drawn from the Shinto belief that gods reside in everything in this world.
-She envisions the spirits immigrating to the US with her family and how they would exist within her own experiences growing up in the Bay Area during the 90s and early 2000s, intersecting potent cultural and technological references to a time period globalizing the worlds we reside in.
+Inspired by mythology, folklore, and drawing references from traditional Ukiyo-e paintings, Fuji investigates the mythological animism of Tsukumogami and Yaoyorozu No Kami, highlighting the dualistic nature of her cultural experiences.
+While Tsukumogami are household objects that obtain spirits over a century, Yaoyorozu No Kami are drawn from the Shinto belief that gods reside in all things, including nature and schools of thought.
+She envisions these spirits immigrating alongside her family and existing within her own experiences growing up in the Bay Area during the 90s and early 2000s.